mariomujica99/techflow-eeg-task-manager/README.md

 >
 > The Task Management System (EEG orders, patient room tracking, procedure checklists) is not included in the production version as a deliberate compliance decision.
 Tracking patient room assignments and procedure-level data requires a formal HIPAA compliance review before deployment in a clinical environment.
 This repository preserves the full feature set for portfolio and demonstration purposes.
 >
-> ### Production Deployment
+> ### Production-Ready Deployment
 >[![Techflow](https://img.shields.io/badge/Techflow-Repo-30b5b2?style=for-the-badge&logo=github)](https://github.com/mariomujica99/techflow)
-> **Want to explore the production deployed version?**
+> **Want to explore the production-ready deployed version?**
 > The same core platform with multi-department support.
-Built for department use, without the Task Management System.
+Built for potential department adoption, without the Task Management System.

 ---